NeotokyoRevamp/neo/CONTRIBUTING.md

 ### Cloning & merging

 It's recommended you fork [the dev branch](https://github.com/NeotokyoRevamp/neo/tree/dev), and pull request your work there back to it.

-*Note: It's recommended you also read the [dev branch version of this document](https://github.com/NeotokyoRevamp/neo/blob/dev/CONTRIBUTING.md) to make sure the information is up to date.*

 The dev branch will periodically get merged back to the master branch, as new things become stable enough.